sassoftware/relic/README.md

 * Verify signatures, certificate chains and timestamps on all supported package types
 * Sending audit logs to an AMQP broker, with an optional sealing signature
 * Save token PINs in the system keyring
-* Using file-based private keys instead of a token

 # Platforms
 Linux and Windows are supported.
 Other platforms probably work as well.

-relic is tested using libsofthsm2 and Gemalto SafeNet "Luna SA" HSMs.
+relic is tested using libsofthsm2 and Gemalto SafeNet Network HSM (Luna SA).
 Every vendor PKCS#11 implementation has quirks, so if relic doesn't work with your hardware please submit a pull request.

 # Installation
 1. Install ltdl development headers, i.e.